lavish fruit and cheese board 20260122 145214 7788 20260122 145219 2xbs

 A beautifully roasted chicken garnished with thyme on a silver platter.

 If you want something more substantial on the table, this roasted chicken fits beautifully.
 The honey adds warmth, the thyme keeps it grounded, and it feels like something you’d serve for an intimate Bridgerton-style supper.
-Pair it with seasonal vegetables for a delightful meal!

 Ingredients